Ryex/pyitect/README.rst

         Im-A-Plugin.json
         file.py

-A plugin has a name, a version, an author, a .py file, and it provides Components used to build your application. components are simply names in the module's namespace after the file is imported
+A plugin has a name, a version, an author, a module file, and it provides Components used to build your application. components are simply names in the module's namespace after the file is imported